MLB trade deadline tracker: Astros reunite with Carlos Correa, Padres swing several deals

 — The Reds acquired utility player Miguel Andujar from the Athletics in exchange for right-hander Kenya Huggins.

-— The Rangers added left-handed reliever Danny Coulombe from the Twins in exchange for minor league left-hander Garrett Horn.

-— Baltimore put right-hander Zach Eflin on the injured list with lower back discomfort Thursday.
+— The Orioles put right-hander Zach Eflin on the injured list with lower back discomfort.
 Eflin was a potential trade target, but has made only 14 starts this year and is on an expiring contract.

-AP Baseball Writer Noah Trister and Mike Fitzpatrick, along with AP Sports Writers Howard Fendrich, Kristie Rieken, Will Graves, Greg Beacham, Dan Gelston and Joe Reedy contributed to this story.
+AP Baseball Writers Noah Trister and Mike Fitzpatrick, and AP Sports Writers Howard Fendrich, Kristie Rieken, Will Graves, Greg Beacham, Dan Gelston and Joe Reedy, contributed to this report.

 AP MLB: https://apnews.com/MLB